rpdieego/AirBNB/README.md

 From a guest point of view, it's possible to say that Seattle is more likely to provide a better Airbnb experience, as we have seen that:

-*   The hosts seem to be more attentions and flexible, besides the fact of being close to help out with any problems;
+*   The hosts seem to be more thoughful and flexible, besides the fact of being close to help out with any problems;
-*   Prices for one night booking are better or the same for all the property types, but Boats;
+*   Prices for one night booking are better or the same for all the property types, but vehicles (Boats and Camper/RVs);
 *   Booking reviews for all the types of properties are better in Seattle;
 *   All the six evaluated features have higher average values in Seattle;